Chills16/MusicLibraryAPI/README.md

 Make sure to replace "main.Main" with the correct path to your main class if it differs.

-Packaging the Application as a JAR
+### Packaging the Application as a JAR
-If you prefer to run the application as a JAR file, ensure your pom.xml includes the necessary configuration for the Maven JAR Plugin as shown in the project documentation.
-Then, execute:
+If you prefer to run the application as a JAR file, execute:
 ```bash
 mvn clean package
 ```